Label Sensors FAQ

 LRD5100, LRD5100 w/connector,

 The amount of gap between the sensor and the baseplate is a critical part of the label measurement.
 When the sensor is pushed on, the gap is changed.
 This gap change effects the output.
-With a properly adjusted sensor, this does not effect accuracy.
-Avoid setting the LABEL adjustment to maximum to prevent any errors from this source.
+Avoid pushing on the sensor while running, especially toward the open end of the sensor.

 No. But for best results, as much of the label as possible should be under the sensor.
 Labels smaller than the sensor area should be centered under the sensor area.